 Fabulous Steakhouse Baked Potato

-Bake it @ 420 for an hour then remove and gather your condiments.
+Bake them @ 420 for one hour then remove and gather your condiments.

-Remove the skewer, slice and plump with oven mitts before loading it up with goodies!
+Remove the skewer, slice the top and plump with oven mitts before loading it up with goodies!
 Print

 Steakhouse Baked Potato